ISOFIX Car Seats - Everything you need to know

 What does ISOFIX mean?

-The seats provide added security for parents by attaching directly to the car through locking mechanisms.
+ISOFIX seats provide added security for parents by attaching directly to the car through locking mechanisms.
+This makes it easier to install correctly - it's either in or it isn't.
 In addition, the seat is still required to be secured by a top tether strap.

 Not all ISOFIX lower anchorage points are exactly the same width apart from each other; this may vary depending on the make and model of the vehicle.